BlueBVN06/BlockChanger/README.md

 Location loc1 = ...;
 Location loc2 = ...;

-// Create a snapshot of the block states in the region CuboidSnapshot snapshot = new CuboidSnapshot(loc1, loc2);
+// Create a snapshot asynchronously
+        CuboidSnapshot.create(loc1, loc2).thenAccept(snapshot -> {
         // Restore the blocks in the cuboid to their original snapshot state snapshot.restore();
+});
 ```

 ### 🔄 Set Multiple Blocks At Once